 Phase IV: Cascade

 Our Phase IV rocket has been the primary focus of our club for the past few years and for the following few as well.
-Phase IV integrates designs from all sections of our club such as our Kerolox Rainier propulsion system currently being developed by the Propulsion Department, in-house machined and welded tanks by the Structures Department, and hand designed avionics hardware and software by the Avionics Department.
+Phase IV integrates designs from all sections of our club such as our Kerolox Tacoma propulsion system currently being developed by the Propulsion Department, in-house machined and welded tanks by the Structures Department, and hand designed avionics hardware and software by the Avionics Department.

 In order for Phase IV to meet the quality set by Student Space Systems members not only is Phase IV be designed over a period of at least five years, multiple small-scale projects are being run concurrently to improve our design capability on smaller scales.
 Our Molehill engine is currently being developed as a small-scale test engine to provide the Propulsion department with experience testing and converting a test engine to a flight engine.
 Molehill will accompany the Rapid Reuse rocket once it is flight ready.
 Rapid Reuse is our testbed for all hardware, be it avionics boards or even pneumatic systems in order to inform our design on flight conditions.

 Named after the Olympus Range on the borders of Macedonia and Thessaly, Olympus is SSS’s highest flying rocket yet.
 As SSS’s transition from amateur rocketry to launch vehicle engineering, Phase III was designed as a minimum diameter aluminum-bodied rocket with the sole intent of achieving maximum altitude.